svetek/svetek.github.io/docs/Guides/Unifi_Admin_Guide/Unifi_WiFi_Password_Reset/index.md

 ## Prerequisites

-1. An admin performing a change needs to be assigned the "Hotsop Operator" role or above.
+1. An admin performing a change needs to be assigned the "Hotspot Operator" role or above.

 ## Resetting Wi-Fi Password